tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-debian.md

 			FS_TYPE: ext4
 ```

-## Docker Image
+## Using a Docker Image

-We can easily make use of the **official** docker images to generate a root filesystem for use when deploying with Tinkerbell
+We can easily make use of the **official** docker images to generate a root filesystem for use when deploying with Tinkerbell.

-### Download Debian image as root filesystem
+### Downloading the Image

 ```
 TMPRFS=$(docker container create debian:latest)